respinal18/respinal18/README.md

 <h1 align="center">Hi 👋, I'm Rosemary!</h1>

-a Data Analyst with a background in retail and a passion for uncovering insights that drive impact.
-I approach data analysis like a detective—using tools like SQL, Python, and Tableau to solve problems and turn data into clear, actionable stories.
+<h3 align="center">a Data Analyst with a background in retail and a passion for uncovering insights that drive impact.
+I approach data analysis like a detective—using tools like SQL, Python, and Tableau to solve problems and turn data into clear, actionable stories.</h2>

 <h2 align="left">Key Projects</h2>